-Installing and removing the bezel on the DS300 model 1701-1RL storage subsystem
+Installing and removing the bezel on the DS300 storage subsystem model with a single power supply

 Note: Before installing the bezel on the storage subsystem, install it in the rack.
 For more information, see the Rack Mounting Instructions that come with the storage subsystem.